 Singing in a choir - what a great way to exercise the brain and the body, and meet other like-minded people, both singers and audiences.

-Along the way we've raised well over £23,000 for national and local charities.
+By the end of 2018 we've raised over £28,000 for local & national charities.

-We meet on Tuesday evenings, usually in Eccles, north of Coldstream - choristers, guests, apprentices and visitors.
+We meet on Tuesday evenings, usually in Eccles, north of Coldstream in the Scottish Borders - choristers, guests, apprentices and visitors.

 Do explore our website.
 Come and hear us in concert or rehearsal, where you can talk to any of us if you want to know more.

-we do hope you will enjoy the sound we make.
+We enjoy the singing - we do hope you will enjoy the sound we make.